NikharAsthana/cairn-task-management-tool/README.md

 ## Known limitations / roadmap

-- **Task Detail** doesn't yet support editing the description, viewing subtasks, or commenting — the schema supports description editing (migration applied), the rest would need new endpoints and UI.
+- **Task Detail** doesn't yet support viewing subtasks or commenting — the schema supports description editing (migration applied), the rest would need new endpoints and UI.
 - **No UI to assign tasks or attach labels** — both are currently display-only.
 - **Settings**: avatar upload and email address are not yet editable.
 - **List/Board view toggle** on the Tasks screen isn't built — Board view only.